rmounce/esphome/esphome/components/midea_xye/README.md

 ```

 # What works
-- Setting mode (off, fan, cool, heat, dry).
-Auto mode doesn't work for me
+- Setting mode (off, auto, fan, cool, heat, dry).
 - Setting temperature.
-Can send in C or F.
+Can send in C or F. Handles AC results in C or F. Must manually set in YAML.
 - Setting fan mode (auto, low, med, high).
-- Reading inside, outside air temperatures, and inside coil temperature.
+- Reading inside, outside air temperatures, inside coil temperature, and outside coil temperature.
 - Reading timer start/stop times (set by remote)
+- Follow-Me temperature.
+Point it at a sensor and this works well.

 # What doesn't work
-- Auto mode always defaults to heat (regardless of temperature)
-- Outside coil temperature doesn't work for me (shows 0)
 - Current reading always shows 255
-- Reading back fan mode when in Auto shows the acutal mode (i.e. no way to check it's in auto)
-- Setting turbo (aux heat), sleep doesn't work (although reading it back from the unit does seem to)
 - Setting swing mode

 # Not yet implemented
 - Setting timers direct to unit.
 No real need since automations can do this
-- Need to check calibration calculation for temperature
 - Figure out how to force display to C or F. Setting temp in C doesn't force display to C.
 - Freeze protection
 - Silent mode
 - Lock/Unlock

 # Not tested
-- IR integration
+- IR integration (However, not needed for Follow-Me)